 update process below under CONSERVATIVE UPDATING.

-The location of the Gemfile(5) that bundler should use.
+The location of the Gemfile(5) which Bundler should use.
 This defaults

-to a gemfile in the current working directory.
-In general, bundler
+to a Gemfile(5) in the current working directory.
+In general, Bundler

-will assume that the location of the Gemfile(5) is also the project
+will assume that the location of the Gemfile(5) is also the project's

 Do not attempt to connect to